Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Mangodan Sofa

-• Rotate and “fluff” back cushions on a schedule so the feel stays consistent across seats.
+• Rotate and fluff the back cushions on a schedule so the feel stays consistent across seats.

-• Use a fabric brush or handheld vacuum on corduroy to keep the rib texture looking uniform.
+• Use a fabric brush or handheld vacuum on corduroy to keep the rib texture looking even.

-• For chenille, treat spills immediately with gentle blotting to avoid pushing moisture deeper into the weave.
+• For chenille, blot spills quickly and gently so moisture does not work deeper into the weave.

-• In small rooms, tape out the sofa footprint (including chaise depth) before committing to placement.
+• In small rooms, tape out the sofa footprint, including chaise depth, before you commit to placement.

 • For sleepers, keep bedding in the built-in storage so setup stays fast and realistic.

-• If standing up feels tough on low seats, place a firm ottoman nearby to help with leverage.
+• If low seats make standing up harder, keep a firm ottoman nearby for leverage.

-• Keep pet throws on the highest-contact seat zones to reduce everyday wear patterns.
+• Keep pet throws on the highest-contact seat zones to cut down on everyday wear.

 FAQs